What is a corporate card? Guide for your business spending

 Corporate cards can have unique benefits or features to help you manage spending or rack up rewards to support your business.
 You can even adjust liability depending on your needs.

 • Individual liability cards: These cards name a specific employee responsible for paying the card debt.
-Ultimately, they’re repaid from the business’ funds, but the employee is the card’s owner.
+Ultimately, they’re repaid from the business’s funds, but the employee is the card’s owner.
 As the card owner, they’re subject to a credit check and are personally responsible for unpaid bills.

 Compare card features, your business needs, and fees to choose the best corporate card for your business.